 Your dog can explore most of Gingin on-leash; enjoy a family picnic and a run-around in Granville Park; enjoy a peaceful afternoon by the Gingin Brook; walk around admiring the heritage architecture of one of WA’s oldest towns, and enjoy stargazing under a beautifully clear night sky.
 From Gingin, you’re also only an hour away from Lancelin and Ledge Point, where you’ll find dog-friendly beaches, cafes and restaurants to enjoy together.

 The Swan Valley is a little touch of countryside life just half an hour from Perth City, and it’s renowned as the food bowl of Perth - making it a beloved getaway for families, couples, and of course foodies.
 But while you’re enjoying sweet temptations, fine wines, bush tucker and more, what’s a dog to do?
 Plenty, it turns out: there’s heaps of dog-friendly wineries, breweries, cafes and places for walkies.
 Whiteman Park is a great place for on-leash walks, or leash-free exercise and socialising at the Dog Park, while Bells Rapids is an off-leash favourite.
-Lamont's Winery, Feral Brewing Company and Funk Cider are just a few of the dog-friendly places to eat and drink.
+Lamont's Winery and Funk Cider are just a few of the dog-friendly places to eat and drink.
 You can also base yourself at Discovery Parks Swan Valley, which is right next to Funk Cider, and surrounded by Swan Valley vineyards, farmland and Bennett Brook.
-The team at Discovery Parks also have your pups accommodation needs covered out at their Discovery Parks Perth Airport, nestled in the foothills of the Darling Ranges.

 Nothing says summer quite like enjoying white-sand beaches, sunbathing, swimming in the ocean, and scenic coastal drives - and what could be better than enjoying that with your precious pooch?
 Our expansive coastline has plenty of dog-friendly beaches, cafes, restaurants and more.
 Head up north to dog-lovin’ Lancelin for fun in the sun, where dogs are allowed on-leash anywhere but Harold Park, and there’s several off-leash exercise areas too (check this map from the Shire of Gingin).
 Experience Lancelin Holiday Park is perfect for camping with your furry friend, and Lancelin Beach Breaks are so enthusiastic about #doglife in Lancelin that they’ve even blogged on dog-friendly activities in the town.

 Heading south down the coast instead?
 Mandurah and Peel are perfect dog-friendly places that combine coastal lifestyle with countryside chilling, urban chic and Venetian canals, all in one diverse and exciting region.
 The City of Mandurah allows off-lead dog exercise on over 17kms of coastline and 26 reserves throughout Mandurah, and dogs have even been known to make friends with the local dolphins!
 The 6km Erskine Nature Trail is a popular dog-walking spot which skirts the Peel Inlet, and there’s plenty of walkies to be had in Dwellingup and Lane Poole Reserve; if you’re up for a longish walking trail, check out the five-hour King Jarrah Track.
-Mandurah Caravan Tourist Park is great for camping and caravanning, or stay in a lovely chalet or cabin; nearby Aldemore Holiday Services has a range of properties in Mandurah and Preston Beach; and Marina Canals Apartments is right on the Mandurah Canals and welcomes small dogs.
+Mandurah Caravan Tourist Park is great for camping and caravanning, or stay in a lovely chalet or cabin; and Marina Canals Apartments is right on the Mandurah Canals and welcomes small dogs.

 Last but not least, the more centrally located Executive Escapes has a variety of properties, many of which are pet-friendly.
 Their accommodation options are stylishly decorated, perfect for family stays, and offer comfort, luxury and privacy so you can relax, unwind and enjoy.
 They have several properties in Cottesloe Beach and Scarborough that are perfect for a coastal getaway with your dog in tow, including the beachside Cottesloe Executive Beach House and Scarborough Seaview Loft.
 Just tick the pet-friendly option when searching for your next escape!

 We hope we've gotten you started on the right paw with your dog-friendly staycation planning, so that you can enjoy your #bestlife with your furry friend!
 It's the perfect time of year to enjoy a getaway with those who matter the most to you, and thanks to the many dog-friendly places in Perth, you can enjoy that relaxing break together.
-Plan your staycation or day trip discovery around our Festival of Summer and explore Perth with a fresh set of eyes.
+Plan your staycation or day trip discovery and explore Perth with a fresh set of eyes.